 Discover the best Galway tourist attractions in the city!
-If you’re looking for places to visit in Galway, or the best activities to do, this guide is for you!
+If this is your first time in Galway city and you’re looking for things to do, this guide to the city's top tourist activities is for you!
 Whether you are visiting Galway for the first time, or a local learning to be a tourist in your own city, we’re inviting you to indulge in what makes Galway City so special!
-From cosying up in the perfect Aran knit to sipping on a Guinness while listening to traditional music, this is the perfect tourist guide to Galway.
+From cosying up in the perfect Aran knit to sipping on a Guinness while listening to traditional music, this is the perfect guide to Galway for tourists!

 Kick the wall at Blackrock